fluxninja/aperture/docs/content/reference/configuration/policies.md

 increases.
 :::

-The magnitude of slope describes how aggresively should the controller react to a deviation of signal.
+The magnitude of slope describes how aggressively should the controller react to a deviation of signal.
 With $|\text{slope}| = 1$, the controller will aim to bring the signal to the setpoint in one tick (assuming linear correlation with signal and setpoint).